San Joaquin pocket mouse

 The San Joaquin pocket mouse or Salinas pocket mouse (Perognathus inornatus) is a species of rodent in the family Heteromyidae.
-It is endemic to California in the United States where it lives in desert and semi-desert habitats.
+It is endemic to California in the United States where it lives in desert or semi-desert habitats.

 Description

-Pocket mice can be distinguished from similar small rodents by their externally opening fur-lined cheek pouches.
-They differ from kangaroo mice in not having the soles of the feet entirely covered in fur.
-Kangaroo rats have fur-lined pockets, but they are larger, and have a dark stripe across the hips and dark stripes on both the top and bottom surfaces of the tail.
+Pocket mice can be distinguished from similar smaller rodents by their externally opening fur-lined cheek pouches.
+They differ from the kangaroo mice in not having the soles of the feet entirely covered in fur.
+Kangaroo rats have fur-lined pockets, but they are larger, and have a dark stripe across the hips, and dark stripes on both the top and bottom surfaces of the tail.

 The San Joaquin pocket mouse has a total length of about 128 to 160 mm, including a tail of 65 to 78 mm.
 The tail has a short tuft of hairs at its tip.
 The fur on the head and body is short and soft, without spines or bristles.
 The colour is buff, and there is sometimes a pale patch at the base of the small rounded ears.
 The tail is identically coloured on its upper and lower surfaces.